Ishaan20072612/AI-Resume-Analyzer/README.md

 streamlit run resume_app.py
 ```

-Enter your Anthropic API key in the sidebar when the app opens.
+Enter your free Groq API key in the sidebar when the app opens.

 ---